riebling/sherlock/README.md

   * a list of tags to follow to do recursion (blog/newsfeed type site specific)
   * how to represent results?
   * "plugin" - can we define a set of plugin types for different info retrieval needs
+  * Time stamping of data for trend detection
+  * Canonicalization based on keys (name, location, but mostly phone number)

 Plugins: how should we design our system to open up things at a level that makes sense?
 Plugin-based architectures are wonderful for people who want to develop and add their own.
 But there will have to be a spec of some kind.
 And maybe "create a SHERLOCK plugin" is not a use case we need or want to support.